-- classifier restricts the classifier for the source Stereotype element to the target Stereotype element - type restricts the type for the source Stereotype element to the target Stereotype element - behavior restricts the behavior for the source Stereotype element to the target Stereotype element - conveyed restricts the conveyed element for the source Stereotype element to the target Stereotype element - slot restricts the slot for the source Stereotype element to the target Stereotype element - client/source/end[0].role/informationSource restricts the source of a connector to the target Stereotype element - supplier/target/end[1].role/informationTarget restricts the target of a connector to the target Stereotype element - realizingConnector/realizingActivityEdge/realizin gMessage - restricts the relationship that can realize an information flow - typedElement/instanceSpecification when dropping as classifier from the Browser window, this constraint restricts the type to the target Stereotype element

-- owner/class/activity/owningInstance restricts the container of this element to the target Stereotype element; this constraint is used to create embedded element rules for the Quick Linker and validate nesting during Model Validation - ownedElement/ownedAttribute/ownedOperation/o wnedParameter/ownedPort - restricts the element/attribute/operation/parameter/port that can be owned by the source Stereotype element; this constraint is typically used to validate nesting during Model Validation - annotatedElement/constrainedElement restricts the target of a Note Link connector to the target Stereotype element ip

-St er eo ty pe d R el ati on sh

-A Stereotyped Relationship connector between two Stereotypes is used to specify a valid stereotyped connector between these two Stereotypes.
+- classifier restricts the classifier for the source Stereotype element to the target Stereotype element - type restricts the type for the source Stereotype element to the target Stereotype element - behavior restricts the behavior for the source Stereotype element to the target Stereotype element - conveyed restricts the conveyed element for the source Stereotype element to the target Stereotype element - slot restricts the slot for the source Stereotype element to the target Stereotype element - client/source/end[0].role/informationSource restricts the source of a connector to the target Stereotype element - supplier/target/end[1].role/informationTarget restricts the target of a connector to the target Stereotype element - realizingConnector/realizingActivityEdge/realizin gMessage - restricts the relationship that can realize an information flow - typedElement/instanceSpecification when dropping as classifier from the Browser window, this constraint restricts the type to the target Stereotype element - owner/class/activity/owningInstance restricts the container of this element to the target Stereotype element; this constraint is used to create embedded element rules for the Quick Linker and validate nesting during Model Validation ownedElement/ownedAttribute/ownedOperation/o wnedParameter/ownedPort - restricts the element/attribute/operation/parameter/port that can be owned by the source Stereotype element; this constraint is typically used to validate nesting during Model Validation annotatedElement/constrainedElement - restricts the target of a Note Link connector to the target Stereotype element St er eo ty pe d R el ati on sh ip You can use a "stereotypedrelationship" connector between two Stereotypes or Metaclasses to specify a valid stereotyped connector between instances of those elements.
+When specifying the relationship, if the relationship being referenced is defined in the profile in which the rule is defined, the stereotype property can be set to only the name of that stereotype.
+However, if the relationship is defined in another profile you must use a fully qualified stereotype name corresponding to where the stereotype is defined.